Roba250/Intro-to-ECSE-3/docs/info.md

 ## How it works

-uses logic gate to create a 4-to-1 multiplexer
+uses logice gate to create a 4-to-1 multiplexer

 ## How to test